samirahmed/bettertogether/README.md

-A website highlighting some of the ways GitHub could increase its ROI of Awesomeness by 328%.
+A website highlighting some of the ways GitHub could increase its ROI of Awesomeness by 7%.

-It was created by [this guy](https://github.com/gjtorikian).
+It was originally created by [this guy](https://github.com/gjtorikian).

+It was later forked and adapted to [this guy](https://github.com/shurcooL)'s list of issues.